 The history of the Association.

 The chronology of AACS goes step by step with the development of the Way to Santiago in Portugal.
-This is because after years without much expression, these ancient paths have been rediscovered by scholars and other lovers of this adventure.
-Thus, together they have been unraveling the trail left by ancient pilgrims and the infrastructures that housed them, until they have unraveled all the evidence.
+This is because scholars and other lovers of this adventure have rediscovered these ancient paths after years without much expression.
+Together, they have unraveled the trail and infrastructures left by ancient pilgrims, uncovering all the evidence.

 In Spain, this was the case with Father Elias Valinã’s research, released in the 1970s.
-This, with the encouragement of the priest, who by his hand marked the famous yellow arrows, were the pioneering impulse that revived the enthusiasm for the millenary route.
+Encouraged by the priest, who marked the famous yellow arrows, this pioneering impulse revived enthusiasm for the millenary route.

 However, the associations were also crucial in this joint reconstruction.
 For example, in Portugal, in order to give a new life to the Way to Santiago, which today we know as Central, three Santiago associations joined together in 2002: AACS – Norte de Portugal, AGACS Asociación Galega Amigos do Camiño de Santiago and AVACS Associação de Valença dos Amigos do Caminho de Santiago.
 They have finished in 2006 to mark the route that leaves Lisbon and goes through the center of Portugal .